-The mariachi program of the SFUSD has developed a standards-based approach built on all four of the artistic processes of Creating (Cr), Performing (Pr), Responding (Re), and Connecting (Cn).
-Although still in its infancy, the district is writing a curriculum based on California's Core Music Standards that provides assessable instructional goals with the overall objective of creating arts literacy.
+Mariachi and the Core Music Standards.
+The mariachi program of the San Francisco Unified School District (SFUSD), which sent ten (10) educators to the 2015 and 2016 National Mariachi Workshops for Educators®, has developed a standards-based approach built upon all four of the artistic processes of Creating (Cr), Performing (Pr), Responding (Re) and Connecting (Cn).
+Though still in its infancy, the district is writing a curriculum based on California's Core Music Standards that provides assessable instructional goals with the overall objective of creating arts literacy.
 Below are examples of how each of these processes could be explored in the beginning level mariachi course.

-INSTRUCTIONAL GOAL: To recognize form in simple mariachi performance styles
+INSTRUCTIONAL GOAL: To recognize form in simple mariachi performance styles 1.1 The student will identify the ranchera lenta style.

-1.1 The student will identify the ranchera lenta style.
-ASSESSMENT ACTIVITY 1 (Cr): Ask students to compose a simple song in the style of the ranchera lenta using the I, IV, and V chords of Re (D) Major.
+ASSESSMENT ACTIVITY 1 (Cr): Ask students to compose a simple song in the style of the ranchera lenta using the I, IV and V chords of Re (D) Major.